Dyalog/link/docs/Discussion/Workspaces.md

 ### Are Workspaces Dead Now?

-No: Workspaces still have many uses, even if they are no longer a recommended mechanism for source code management:
+No: Workspaces still have many uses, even if they are falling out of favour as mechanism for source code management:

 * **Distribution:** For large applications, it will be inconvenient or undesirable to ship large collections of source files that are loaded at startup.
 The use of workspaces as a mechanism for the distribution of packaged collections of code and data is expected to continue.
 * **Crash Analysis:** When an application fails, it is often useful to save the workspace, complete with execution stack, code and data, for subsequent analysis and sometimes resumption of execution.
 Dyalog will continue to support this, although we may gradually impose some restrictions, for example requiring the same version and variant of the interpreter in order to resume execution of a saved workspace.